SMores/wvbr/README.md

 Adding page parts
 -----------------
 By default all pages are created with a Body and a Side Body.
-If additional parts are needed:
+If additional parts are needed (for example, an ad):
 1. Go to the admin center and click on the pages tab
 2. Click the edit icon for the page that you wish to edit
 3. Click the small, green `+` under the title of the page